Page title

 3.6.
 Verification of right of occupation

-Unlike ownership of rateable property, which is often a clear outcome with only 2 voters for the owners of a property, there can be a large number of occupation claims from a single property.
-Large commercial shopping centres or office buildings give rise to a large number of potential 'separate and distinguishable portions' of a rateable property that could be used to each claim 2 votes.
+Unlike ownership of rateable property, which is often a clear outcome with only two voters for the owners of a property, there can be many occupation claims from a single property.
+Large commercial shopping centres or office buildings may give rise to multiple “separate and distinguishable portions” of a rateable property for which each occupier could claim eligibility for up to two electors.

-When considering a right of occupation, the CEO must establish the following to confirm that a genuine right of occupation that is sufficient to establish a right to be eligible to vote under the LG Act.
-For this purpose, the following should be met.
+The CEO must establish the following to confirm that a genuine right of occupation that is sufficient to establish a right to be eligible as an elector under the LG Act.

 1. The claimant has a lease, tenancy agreement or other legal instrument to evidence a claim of a right of occupation to rateable property.

 Section 4.31(1C) of the LG Act states that a person can only be considered to have a right of occupation if the person has a right of continuous occupation under a lease, tenancy agreement or other legal instrument.
 A verbal arrangement does meet this test.
-At a minimum, a written agreement signed by the lessor and lessee setting out the terms of occupancy should be provided
+At a minimum, a written agreement signed by the lessor and lessee setting out the terms of occupancy must be provided.

 2. The claimant is the lessee.

-To claim a right of occupation, the individual or body corporate claimant needs to be the person listed on the legal instrument.
-If they are not, they need to be able to produce a deed of novation or assignment to demonstrate that they are the person with the right of occupation.
+To claim a right of occupation, the individual or body corporate claimant must be the person listed on the legal instrument.
+If they are not, a deed of novation or assignment may evidence they are the person with the right of occupation.
 If the legal instrument does not list the claimant as lessee, they are not the person holding the right of occupation.

 3. The lease is with the owner or former owner or tenant who had the right to sublet.

-It is also reasonable to expect that any legal agreement provided is with the owner of the rateable property.
-On occasions, agreements have been presented to a local government that are between persons who are not the owner and a claiming occupier.
-Where the lessor listed does not have the power to lease the land, this may mean that no right of occupation exists.
+It is also reasonable to expect that any legal agreement provided is between the owner of the rateable property and the occupier claimant.
+Further checks are required if an agreement is between persons who are not the owner and a claiming occupier.
+If the lessor cannot evidence a legal instrument providing them with the power to lease the land, this may mean a valid right of occupation does not exist.

-Likewise, where the claimant is a sublessee, the local government should make enquiries to clarify if the sublessor had the ability to sublease the property from the head lessor.
+Likewise, where the claimant is a sublessee, evidence should be obtained to confirm the head lease provides the lessor with the ability to sublease the property to the claimant.

 4. The claim is not disqualified by the regulations made under section 4.31(1CA).